 What I remember about getting my hair done as a little girl was that my mom involved me in the process.
 She would show me my outfit and allow me to pick out barrettes that matched.
 As I got older, she even allowed me to pick out particular styles.

 This is a lesson that I carried on with my girls.
-Now that my oldest is almost 7 and asks questions about EVERYTHING, I use this to my advantage.
+Now that my oldest is 7, she asks questions about EVERYTHING, so I use this to my advantage.
 I tell her what products work in her hair and why.

 I also encourage her to take care of her hair when she is away (spending the night at grandmas).
 I am preparing her to take over caring for her own curls as she gets older.